neptune-greentech/neptune/README.md

 > *Note that we are setting the value of `--color-background` by passing the ID of the control we declared before to the [`get_theme_mod()`](https://developer.wordpress.org/reference/functions/get_theme_mod/) method*.

-Under the hood, the `bundle.js` recieve an object of that array and the `NeptuneCustomizer.js` class loop through that object to update the css var defined in the `:root` pseudo-class in `src/scss`.
+Under the hood, the `bundle.js` receive an object of that array and the `NeptuneCustomizer.js` class loop through that object to update the css var defined in the `:root` pseudo-class in `src/scss`.

 ```css
 /* ./src/styles/index.scss */